 2019 was a history changing year for the Brooklyn Nets.
 Without draft picks, the team had to rebuild itself in another way.
 The team hired General Manager Sean Marks and head coach Kenny Atkinson in the previous years.
 The team's front office build a reputation for itself of being very competent and having a good eye for young talent, and the coaching staff excelled and developing young players.
 With that, the Nets rose in the league as a very respectable franchise, who albeit having made some not so smart moves in the recent past, were over that and were ready to be the team of the future.
 That would prove to be true during the 2019 free agency, where the Nets were able to sign both Kevin Durant and Kyrie Irving, two of the best players in the league, who had never played together in the NBA.
 Although quite shocking to have such talented players playing together, it was really not that big of a surprise to see both players signing with the Nets, as the team had become a very attractive free agent destination.

-PRO TIP: The jerseys have different styles depending on which era the player played for the Nets
+These jerseys have different styles depending on which era the player played for the Nets